OluwadareLab/CNNSplice/README.md

 **7. Note:**
 -----------------------------------------------------------
 * Dataset sequence length is 400.
-* Deepsplice folders [log, models, plots] is essential for code functionality.
+* CNNSplice folders [log, models, plots] is essential for code functionality.
 * Genomic sequence input data should should transfomed using one-hot encoding.